 Not everyone on your team needs access to all your business data.
 Many software platforms and document management systems allow users to set up role-based access control.
 This enables you to give access privilege only to those who need specific information to perform their job functions.

-Setting up access control can help minimize the amount of data that criminals can steal even if they hack into your system using one of your team member’s credentials.
+Setting up cyber and physical access control systems, such as turnstile security, can help minimize the amount of data that criminals can steal even if they hack into your system using one of your team member’s credentials.

 In addition, many of these applications allow you to track who has viewed, edited, or shared what data and from where so you can identify suspicious activities or unusual patterns that could indicate an attack.
 For instance, you can take action if you see a user logging in from two different locations at the same time.